nrdxp/nrd.sh/docs/models/axiosophy.md

    *The absence of Justice necessarily leads to the failure of Coherence.*

-2. **The Inevitability of Rebellion or Collapse:** $\Box(Corruption \to \diamondsuit(Rebellion \lor Collapse))$ *The presence of Corruption eventually forces a bifurcation: either the Master class mounts a Rebellion (an immune response to restore Coherence), or the dissipative structure dies.
-Rebellion is specifically a Master-produced phenomenon — the Spirit of Rebellion — not a spontaneous event.*
+2. **The Inevitability of Rebellion or Collapse:** $\Box(Corruption \to \diamondsuit(Rebellion \lor Collapse))$ *The presence of Corruption eventually forces a bifurcation.
+These are not symmetric outcomes.
+Rebellion is the active immune response: the Master class, animated by the Spirit of Rebellion, enacts principled resistance to restore Coherence.
+Collapse is the passive default when that response fails or is suppressed.
+Rebellion is to Collapse what the immune system is to disease — not a peer outcome but its structural antithesis.
+A State that suppresses Rebellion does not prevent bifurcation; it merely eliminates the survival branch.*

 3. **The Entropy of Slavery:** $\Box(Slavery \to \frac{dH}{dt} \gg 0)$
    *Slavery (forced responsibility without authority) actively accelerates entropy — it is not merely unjust but structurally destabilizing.*